Jiya0505/Jiya0505/README.md

 - 🌱 I’m currently learning Python and Java.
 - 🤔 I’m looking for help with Web development (front end as well as backend) and Machine Learning.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm an enthusiast always looking forward to learn new things.
-Always open to new adventures and opportunities.
+Ever ready for new adventures and opportunities.